adriennewinter/Marine_Vision/Underwater Camera Calibration.md

 A newer approach to underwater camera intrinsic calibration that attempts to solve the issues of logistical difficulty and calibration accuracy is the [Pinax model](https://www.sciencedirect.com/science/article/pii/S0029801817300434).
 The authors, Luczynski et al., show that with knowledge of the physical underwater camera housing and refraction indices of the media that light is travelling through, the additional distortion caused by refraction can be removed computationally.
 The “normal” in-air intrinsic calibration is then used to remove the distortions introduced by the camera lens itself.

 ## The Pinax Model
+We provide an explanation of the method here with additional diagrams, contributed by us, that are not found in the original paper for enhanced understanding of the process.